CDL-Quantum/CohortProject_2021/Week2_Rydberg_Atoms/docs/Qilimanjaro_Tasks.md

 ![task3_2](./images/task3_q_ann.png)

+We observe that there are multiple solutions with the activation of 5 towers.

 ### 3.3 Should Bruce pay for a few more cell phones towers to make sure that more of Gotham City has cell phone service?

+Using the current location of the possible towers it won't be possible to purchase an extra tower without causing some signal overlap.
+The only way for Bruce to provide some extra signal would be to change the location of the towers to a more efficient map.